-However, in what has been largely considered a stunning announcement, Prime Minister Putin stated on June 9, 2009, that Russia would be abandoning its application to join the WTO as a single entity, and instead would seek to join as a member of a yet-to-be-formed customs union with Belarus and Kazakhstan.
-It is not clear at this time why Russia's leaders decided to change substantially the country's application status.
-Belarus and Kazakhstan have also applied to join the WTO, but neither country was as far along as Russia was in the process.
-At the least, the change could further delay Russia's accession to the WTO.
-It is also unclear whether the three countries would be allowed to join as one entity.
-Russian leaders have still maintained that they will proceed with acceding to the WTO and that the United States should support their application.
+However, in what has been largely considered a stunning announcement, Prime Minister Putin stated on June 9, 2009, that Russia would be abandoning its application to join the WTO as a single entity, a customs union with Belarus and Kazakhstan.
+It is not clear at this time why Russia's leaders had decided to change substantially the country's application status.
+Belarus and Kazakhstan have also applied to join the WTO, but Belarus was not s far along as Russia was in the process as the other two countries.
+The customs Union went into effect in January 2010.
+The three countries decided to pursue accession separately but with common proposed tariff schedules.